euffelmann/bpc/README.md

 -   **pgs_liab**: A single individual's PGS (or a vector of PGSs) on the liability scale based on the posterior mean betas from a Bayesian PGS method.
 While in theory any Bayesian PGS method that is well-calibrated for continuous traits can be used, we have only evaluated PRScs and SBayesR.

     -   PRScs: Use the effective sample size (`neff = 4 / ((1 / n_cases) + (1 / n_controls))`) of the GWAS training sample as input to compute posterior mean betas.
-After calculating the PGSs with plink1.9, transform them from the observed scale with 50% case ascertainment to the liability scale.
+If the GWAS was based on multiple cohorts, use the sum of all cohorts' effective sample sizes (see Grotzinger et al. (2023) Biological Psychiatry, https://doi.org/10.1016/j.biopsych.2022.05.029).
+After calculating the PGSs with plink1.9, transform them from the observed scale with 50% case ascertainment (because neff is used as input to PRScs) to the liability scale.
 Example code:

         ```
         ## calculate PGSs with plink based on default PRScs output and